 A Strategic and Corporate Risk Register is maintained which is reviewed by the Audit Committee at each of its meetings.
 The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
 Risks are prioritised using a consistent scoring system.
-This is supported by a risk management training programme to raise awareness of risk throughout the College.

-Outlined below is a brief description of the Key Strategic Risks which the College faces and the actions which will be taken to mitigate these risks.
-Not all the factors are within the College's control.
+Outlined below is a brief description of the Key Strategic Risks which the College faces and the controls and actions which mitigate these risks.
+Not all factors are within the College's control.
 Other factors besides those listed below may also adversely affect the College.

 - 1. The College fails to manage its finances failing to deliver its target EBITDA - Business Planning and stringent Resource Allocation - Regular budgetary monitoring and close control of resources - 2.
-Failure to recruit target student numbers - Excellent IAG, developing reputation and marketing activity - 3.
-Fail to achieve value for money - Robust purchasing procedures, central procurement and use of contracts and consortia - Commissioning of Strategic Prospects Appraisal and close liaison with other Colleges and SEMLEP

-- 4. Breach of General Protection Data Regulations - Robust policies and procedures overseen by GDPR group reporting into Policy & Strategy Group - 5.
-College's Cyber Security compromised - Have upgraded the firewall and are working with JISC to ensure cyber security. - Cyber Essentials quality mark achieved.
+Students not achieving their required learning outcomes - Self-Assessment Review and Quality Improvement Plan - Monitoring processes and School of Academic & Vocational Support - 3.
+Failure to recruit target student numbers - Excellent Information, Advice & Guidance developing reputation and marketing activity - 4.
+Failure to meet changing stakeholder expectations - Close liaison with employers and LEP to ensure responsiveness - College provision regularly reviewed to ensure relevance and sustainability - 5.
+College's Cyber Security compromised - Regular reviews and close working with JISC - Cyber Essentials quality mark achieved.